mostspritey/hypotenuse-calculator/README.md

-# hypotenuse-calculator
-this is a calculator to calculate the hypotenuse of a right angle triangle
+this is a calculator used to calculate the hypotenuse of a right angle triangle